-13th May 2013 that, according to the data provided by the CIEs management bodies, the percentage of migrants previously detained for criminal charges vary from the 15-20% (in the CIEs of Bologna and Modena) up to 80-95% (in the CIEs of Trapani Milo, Lamezia Terme, and Milan).
-This is mainly due to the fact that migrants detained for criminal conviction who are in a situation of irregular stay in the Italian territory are often not identified in prison and thus not expelled after serving their term of imprisonment but they are transferred to the CIEs.
+On this point the Council of Europe's Commissioner for Human Rights reported that, on the basis of the data provided by the CIE personnel, about 70% of the men detained were former convicts having already served their sentence.
+The NGO Medici per i Diritti Umani has declared in its report issued on 13 May 2013194 that, according to the data provided by the CIEs management bodies, the percentage of migrants previously detained for criminal charges vary from the 15-20% (in the CIEs of Bologna and Modena) up to 80-95% (in the CIEs of Trapani Milo, Lamezia Terme, and Milan).
+This is mainly due to the fact that migrants detained for criminal conviction who are in a situation of irregular stay in the Italian territory are often not identified in prison and thus not expelled after serving their term of imprisonment but they are transferred to the CIEs.195

-Moreover, the administrative detainees generally also include irregular migrants, some having lived in Italy for considerable periods.
-This has been also emphasized by ASGI, which has stated that several migrants who are detained in the centres since they found themselves in an irregular condition after having lost their job.
-For these migrants the Questura rarely provides a time limit for the voluntary departure and no alternative measures are provided.
+Moreover, the administrative detainees generally also include irregular migrants, some having lived in Italy for considerable periods.196 This has been also emphasized by ASGI,197 which has stated that several migrants who are detained in the centres since they found themselves in an irregular condition after having lost their job.198 For these migrants the Questura rarely provides a time limit for the voluntary departure199 and no alternative measures200 are provided.